hushjozy/Youverify/Readme.md

 bash

-yarn test # or npm test
+in Inventory Service root run `npx run jest`

 E2E Tests
 End-to-end tests simulate full workflows, including creating an order and checking stock via RabbitMQ.

-Run E2E tests with:

-bash

-yarn test:e2e # or npm run test:e2e
+in Order service run `npx jest /tests/e2eOrder.test.ts`

+## E2E test are set to run with test mongoserver ,

 Make sure the microservice and required services (MongoDB, RabbitMQ, Elasticsearch) are running before executing the E2E tests.

 Troubleshooting
 If MongoDB fails to connect, ensure that the MongoDB container is running and that the correct URI is in your .env file.
 If RabbitMQ is not processing messages, verify that RabbitMQ is running and that the microservice is correctly connected to the queue.
-If you encounter issues with Elasticsearch, ensure that the Elasticsearch container is accessible at the correct URI.
+If you encounter issues with Elasticsearch, ensure that the Elasticsearch container is accessible at the correct URI and generate token for authentication
-License
-This project is licensed under the MIT License - see the LICENSE file for details.